mohitmagal/QuestionClassifier/README.md

   2. Add the questions you want to calssify in test.csv file.
   3. Run code.py
   4. Check file testOut.csv for output

+  For sample run code.py and check file testOut.csv

 ## Overview of Approach
   1. POS tagging is done using NLTK pos-tagger